 Appearance of the RagaMuffin:

 The RagaMuffin is a large breed of cat with a long, dense and luxurious coat.
-The hair is longer around the face and neck.
+The hair is longer on the face and neck.
 The body muscular with a broad chest and strong shoulders.

 The broad head is a modified wedge and moderate in length, there is a noticeable nose break, large, walnut-shaped eyes are set wide apart and can be found in a range of colours.
 Ears are medium sized and should be tilted slightly forward.